DennisMainhardt/portfolio_2025/README.md

     ```
     The app will be available at `http://localhost:5173`.

----

-## 📄 License

-This project is licensed under the **MIT License**.
-See the `LICENSE` file for details.
-Please feel free to use this code for your own portfolio, but kindly give attribution.

----

 ## 🎯 About the Developer

 Built with ❤️ by [Dennis Mainhardt](https://github.com/DennisMainhardt) — a frontend developer passionate about creating web experiences that are both beautiful and highly functional.